 Members are asked to bring in and review books that would make good holiday gifts.
 The club does not meet during December.

-This is the final book in the current series as part of the Let’s Talk About It (LTAI) program with books provided by Idaho Commission for Libraries.
+Beginning in January, however, the Pageturners will begin a new series of books as part of the Let’s Talk About It (LTAI) program with books provided by Idaho Commission for Libraries.

 Patrons who need accommodation to participate in library programs or services are asked to contact the staff prior to the activity by calling 208-769-2315.

 Do you enjoy reading novels?
 Ever thought about writing one?

 The Coeur d’Alene Public Library, 702 E. Front Ave., is giving teens the time and space to give novel writing a try with a series of “Write-Ins.”
 Young Adults, ages 12-18 are invited to come to the library where laptops, noveling worksheets, and encouragement will be provided along with coffee, tea, hot cocoa, and snacks.

 The library’s laptop lab will be set up in the Gozzer Room for the program that will kick off Friday, Nov.
 1, at 4 p.m.
 Subsequent sessions are scheduled for 4 p.m. on Tuesday, Nov.
 5; Thursday, Nov.
 14; and Friday, Nov.
 22. The activity will wrap up on Saturday, Nov.
 30, 2-4 p.m.